 - Facilitate synchronous meetings

-All TT, NTT, and PTL instructors teaching in SAS are eligible to serve as FLC facilitators.
+All T/TT, NTT, and PTL instructors teaching in SAS are eligible to serve as FLC facilitators.
+NB: unfortunately, we cannot offer financial support for FLC facilitators or participants.

 - Connect with colleagues about teaching, within and across disciplinary boundaries